Okowa hails Team Delta for winning 5th NYG – The Sun Nigeria

 Okowa attributed the successes of the team to the huge investment of the state government in sports.

-He assured that the talents discovered at this year’s games would be nurtured and mentored to become future stars for the state, country and the world.
+He assured that the talents discovered at this year’s games will be nurtured and mentored to become future stars for the state, country and the world.

 “I must commend and congratulate Team Delta for making us proud again by winning the 5th edition of the games.